Enter your ZIP Code

 Performing a Class A pre-trip inspection should be done in the same order each time.
 This helps create consistency so that no items are overlooked or forgotten.

 Trucks are mandated to have a variety of documents, stickers, and licenses.
 This can depend on the area you are driving in, but most often include a valid license plate, a maximum loaded weight of the complete unit or gross vehicle weight, and a truck/tractor weight only.
 Check all of these things, as well as other documentation and stickers as required in the state.
 Some companies do have additional documentation and stickers that should be verified.

 The inspection of the cab is a very important part of the inspection process.
 Make sure to check the mirrors to ensure that they are properly aligned and tightened.
 Wipers should be checked to make sure that they are properly installed and have spring attached and rubber that is in good condition.
 The windshield should also be checked for cracks and chips.
 Door latches and handles should be checked to make sure that they are secure.

 Make a note of all problems or repairs.
-This includes checking each component on the agenda by pulling, touching, twisting, and tugging where needed to ensure each piece is attached properly.
+This includes checking each component on the agenda by pulling, touching, twisting, and tugging was needed to ensure each piece is attached properly.
 Items that should be checked include the steering column, tie rods, shocks, leaf springs, wiring harness, and others.
 Check for cracks in the frame as well as for cracks inside the hood.
 The air filter may need to be cleaned or replaced, and brake pads and hoses should also be inspected.
 Engine mount bolts, the vehicle fan, and the vehicle fan belt also need to be looked at.

 The fluids in the vehicle should also be checked and topped up, including oil, coolant, steering fluids, and washer fluid.
 Check for leaks as you top them up.